Labiaplasty for Labia Reduction in Auckland New Zealand

 - Visit our Auckland clinic to see more of Dr Gittos’s real patient Labial Reduction and Labiaplasty procedure before and after surgery photographs, performed in by our highly experienced Specialist Plastic Surgeons,

 The Labiaplasty Procedure

 A Labia Reduction should always be performed by a Plastic Surgeon at either an accredited out patient surgery centre or a Hospital.

 The exact procedure will of course depend on your individual characteristics and requirements, and will take 45 to 90 minutes.

-There are two main surgical techniques that can be used in Labiaplasty surgery, the trim method and the wedge method.
+There are TWO main surgical techniques that can be used in Labiaplasty surgery, the edge resection (trim method) and the wedge resection method.

 The Trim method is sometimes referred to as the strip method.
 This is the most commonly used method for reducing the length of the labia.